Mamadi Doumbouya: Interim president of Guinea (2021–2026)

 After taking power, he forced office holders to attend his first meeting, lest they be considered rebels.
 Then during his broadcast he would announce that ex-president Alpha Condé would not be released and that they would still give him healthcare.
 Doumbouya downplayed possible economic sanctions by ECOWAS, saying through a spokesman that "as soldiers, their work is in Guinea and there is nothing to freeze in their accounts."
 The ECOWAS representatives also urged the junta to allow ousted president Condé to leave Guinea; the junta has refused to do so.

 On 1 October 2021, Doumbouya was sworn in as interim president at Mohammed V Palace in Conakry.
 He announced plans to "refound the state" introducing "free, credible and transparent" elections and respecting "all the national and international commitments to which the country has subscribed".

 On Mali's 62nd anniversary of independence, Doumbouya met with Malian president Assimi Goïta in which he was welcomed by him.
 They discussed about many issues during his visit.

 Doumbouya met with Paul Kagame of Rwanda in Guinea; the first such meeting with a foreign head of state since the 2021 Guinean coup d'état.
 Doumbouya was inspired by Kagame to reform and reconcile his nation like Kagame did to Rwanda.

 Anti-government protestors have been threatened with life in prison by Doumbouya and the junta.

 On 19 February 2024, Doumbouya and the National Committee of Reconciliation and Development ordered the dissolution of the interim government in preparation of the new presidential elections to be held on a later date.

 On 22 July 2024, after the disappearance of the political activists Foniké Menguè and Billo Bah, who are associated with the National Front for the Defense of the Constitution (FNDC), their families filed a complaint in Paris, France against Mamadi Doumbouya.

 On 28 March 2025, Doumbouya granted a pardon on health grounds to former president Moussa Dadis Camara, who was convicted over the killing of 156 people during the 2009 Guinean protests.

 In June 2025, the Lawyer's Order of Guinea boycotted hearings for two weeks and their members left national institutions in which they served in reaction to the kidnapping and torture of Mohamed Traoré, the Order's ex-bâtonnier and a critic of Doumbouya.

 Under Doumbouya's rule, the 2025 Guinean constitutional referendum was held on 21 September, with around 89% of voters approving a proposed new constitution.
 On 3 November, Doumbouya submitted his candidacy for the 2025 Guinean presidential election scheduled on 28 December.
+He won the election with 86.72% of the vote and was inaugurated on 17 January 2026 as a civilian president.

+In January 2026, due to Doumbouya's civilian inauguration, the African Union lifted the sanctions it had imposed on Guinea following the 2021 coup.
+However, on 6 March 2026, the government unilaterally dissolved 40 political parties, including the three main opposition parties in the country (UFDG, RPG and UFR).

 Economic policies

-Mamady Doumbouya allows Chinese investment and funding mostly in the mining sector.
+Mamadi Doumbouya allows Chinese investment and funding mostly in the mining sector.